Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • Highlights don't pop in HDR.

-The Dell U3225QE is amazing for office work.
+The Dell U3225QE is impressive for office work.
 It has fantastic text clarity and ergonomics, so it's comfortable to work with for long intervals.
-It also gets bright enough to easily overcome glare, so it works well in any environment.
+It also gets bright enough to overcome most glare, so it works well in most environments, but reflections from bright sources are distracting.
 Additionally, it has a lot of connectivity options, so you can use it as a USB hub, connect multiple extra monitors, or charge a laptop with up to 140W of power from the display.
 It also has a KVM switch, so you can switch between two different computers while using the same devices.

 Pros